christopher-l-ahmed/R-GIS/README.md

 ```

 #### Step 4
-Now it's time to edit this code and use our own data.
-Let's grab our data from session 2 (2017 life expectancy by Chicago Community Area).
-Like we did in session 2, we can go to the Health Altas website and download health indicator data and clean it so we have a column for community area name, number, and the health indicator.
-I did this again for 2013-2017 age-adjusted fire-arm related homicide rates by community area and added this to our life expectancy data.
-You can try to do this yourself again for practice our can use my cleaned version of this data which you can download by clicking [here.](https://drive.google.com/file/d/1bwlPpl9r9lbrILUaRtC3mChZKlZt_ZmI/view?usp=sharing).
+Before we edit this code to make our map app let's grab our data from session 1 (the shapefile of Chicago Community Areas) and from session 2 (2017 life expectancy by Chicago Community Area).
+In addition to using life expectancy, let's add one more variable of data to this file from the Chicago Health Atlas.
+I am going to add 2013-2017 age-adjusted fire-arm related homicide rates by community area which I downloaded and cleaned from the Chicago Health Altas just like we did in session 2.
+You can do this your self or download the cleaned and combined data by clicking [here.](https://drive.google.com/file/d/1bwlPpl9r9lbrILUaRtC3mChZKlZt_ZmI/view?usp=sharing).
 Once you download this data, add it to your R studio folder.
+You can also download the zipped (keep it zipped) shapefile and from session 1 by clicking [here.](https://drive.google.com/file/d/1DqeBQlf6E0Bi4rTO1e_ZSxyuprssHhV5/view?usp=sharing).
+Upload these files.

 ![](SUHI_session3_4_add_data.png)

 #### Step 5
-Next, let's change our UI code so instead of a slider we have a drop-down that allows users to select the two health indicator variables we are mapping from the Chicago Health Atlas.
+Now we can start editing our code.
+Let's change our UI code first so instead of a slider we have a drop-down that allows users to select the two health indicator variables we are mapping from the Chicago Health Atlas.
 Change your UI code and then click ```run app``` to see what it looks like.

 ```
 #UI script